ericoh17/covid19_testing/README.md

-# COVID-19 Testing
+# MRP Testing

-Comparison of different sampling and estimation strategies for COVID-19 prevalence
+Comparison of different sampling and estimation strategies for disease prevalence

 ## Simulations